cambiotraining/hpc-intro/materials/05-arrays.md

     - Fix the `#SBATCH -a` option - this array should have as many jobs as we have parameter combinations in our CSV file.
     - Fix the `head` command further down the script.
 This command intends to fetch each line from the CSV parameters file, using the `$SLURM_ARRAY_TASK_ID` variable.
 2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job JOBID` or `seff JOBID`), and examine the SLURM output log files.
 3. Examine the output files in the `results/turing/` folder.
-Note: to view image files on the HPC, you have to enable X11 forwarding.
-You can do this by loging in to the HPC using `ssh -Y username@login.hpc.cam.ac.uk` (note the `-Y` option).
-Then, you can preview a PNG file using the `eog` program (for example: `eog results/turing/f0.03_k0.055.png`).
+You should have several PNG files.
+   These cannot be easily viewed on the HPC, but you can transfer them to your computer using _Filezilla_ or the command-line (`scp` or `rsync`), as will be covered in the [File Transfer](07-files.md) section.

 :::{.callout-hint}
 The array should have as many numbers as there are lines in our CSV file.
 However, make sure the array number starts at 2 because the CSV file has a header with column names.